kyegomez/zeta/README.md

 ## Contributing

 We're always thrilled to welcome new ideas and improvements from the community.
 Please check our [Contributor's Guide](contributing.md) for more details about contributing.

+* Modularize the decoder to accept any attemtion, dilated or multihead